easrindahl/No-Sharps-Project/README.md

 The 'No Sharps' app allows anyone to report needles they find in the city, and gives good samaritans the ability to pick them up and dispose of them!

 # Sharps Repository
-## CS 4132/5132 – Spring 2026

-# Welcome to Duluth's Sharps Reporting App!
-This project was done in collaboration with the City of Duluth and the Duluth Fire Department.

-The 'No Sharps' app allows anyone to report needles they find in the city, and gives good samaritans the ability to pick them up and dispose of them!

-This repository is used for coursework in CS 4132/5132 at the University of Minnesota Duluth.
+This is a clone of the repository used for coursework in CS 4132/5132 at the University of Minnesota Duluth.

 ## License
 This project is licensed under the Apache License 2.0.